 Is Hormone Replacement Therapy (HRT) Right for You?

-Hormone replacement therapy (HRT) used to be a common treatment for menopausal women.
+Hormone replacement therapy (HRT) used to be a standard treatment for menopausal women.
 HRT saw a sharp decline in 2002 following a study linking HRT to various health risks.
 Those risks include higher risks of breast cancer, heart attack, and stroke.
 In recent years, however, we’ve seen an increase in HRT treatments as many female health groups and physicians, including the North American Menopause Society, the American Society for Reproductive Medicine, and the Endocrine Society, argue that the health benefits of HRT often outweigh the risks, especially in healthy women without preexisting conditions.

 What Is Hormone Replacement Therapy (HRT)?

 Hormone replacement therapy, or HRT, is a treatment used when a woman’s body is no longer making enough estrogen.
 Physicians commonly give HRT to women who have gone through menopause, but as we mentioned, it may also benefit younger women whose bodies produce lower amounts of estrogen.
-By replacing the estrogen that your body would normally produce, HRT can greatly reduce the common symptoms associated with menopause and low estrogen levels.
+By replacing the estrogen that your body would usually produce, HRT can significantly reduce the common symptoms associated with menopause and low estrogen levels.

 (Physicians will also prescribe progesterone, the other female sex hormone, to some women.
 This will help regulate a woman’s menstrual cycle and is essential in preparing your uterus for pregnancy – though this is generally not an issue for menopausal women.)